-With respect to Inmax, we made adjustments, where appropriate, to normal value for certain billing adjustments and inland freight revenues.
+With respect to Inmax, we made adjustments, where appropriate, to normal value for inland freight revenues.
 We also made deductions from the starting price, where appropriate, for certain movement expenses (i.e., inland freight) and for certain direct selling expenses (e.g., warranty and credit expenses), pursuant to section 773(a)(6)(B)(ii) of the Act.
 In accordance with our practice, we capped the amount of inland freight revenues permitted to offset gross unit price at no greater than the amount of the corresponding inland freight expenses incurred by Inmax.
-Because Inmax incurred commissions on U.S. sales but not on comparison-market sales, we made an adjustment to normal value for a commission offset pursuant to 19 CFR 351.410(e).
-Specifically, we deducted home-market indirect selling expenses from normal value up to the amount deducted from U.S. price for commissions.
 We added U.S. packing costs and deducted home-market packing costs, in accordance with sections 773(a)(6)(A) and (B)(i) of the Act.

 For Region, we made adjustments, where appropriate, to normal value for certain billing adjustments and other discounts.
-Additionally, we made deductions from the starting price, where appropriate, for certain movement expenses (i.e., brokerage and handling, inland freight and inland insurance) and for certain direct selling expenses (i.e., credit, warranty, fumigation, and bank expenses), pursuant to section 773(a)(6)(B)(ii) of the Act.
+Additionally, we made deductions from the starting price, where appropriate, for certain movement expenses (i.e., inland freight and inland insurance) and for certain direct selling expenses (i.e., credit, warranty, commission, and bank expenses), pursuant to section 773(a)(6)(B)(ii) of the Act.
 We added U.S. packing costs and deducted home-market packing costs, in accordance with sections 773(a)(6)(A) and (B)(i) of the Act.

 When comparing U.S. sales with comparison-market sales of similar, but not identical, merchandise, we also made adjustments for physical differences in the merchandise in accordance with section 773(a)(6)(C)(ii) of the Act and 19 CFR 351.411.
-We based this adjustment on the difference in the variable cost of manufacturing of the foreign-like product and that of the subject merchandise.57
+We based this adjustment on the difference in the variable cost of manufacturing of the foreign-like product and that of the subject merchandise.

-F. Price-to-Constructed Value Comparison
+6. Price-to-Constructed Value Comparison

-Where we were unable to find a home-market match of identical or similar merchandise, we based normal value on constructed value, in accordance with section 773(a)(4) of the Act.
+Where we were unable to find a home-market match for identical or similar merchandise, we based normal value on constructed value, in accordance with section 773(a)(4) of the Act.
+Where appropriate, we made adjustments to constructed value in accordance with section 773(a)(8) of the Act.